BirjuVachhani/spider/README.md

 ## Advanced Configuration

 Spider provides supports for multiple configurations and classifications.
-If you wanna group your assets by module, type or anything, you can do that using `groups` in spider.
+If you want to group your assets by module, type or anything, you can do that using `groups` in spider.

 ### Example

-Suppose you have both vector(SVGs) and raster images in your project and you want to me classified separately so that you can use them with separate classes.
+Suppose you have both vector(SVGs) and raster images in your project, and you want to me classified separately so that you can use them with separate classes.
 You can use groups here.
 Keep your vector and raster images in separate folder and specify them in the config file.